kushalag02/CS384_Assignment/README.md

 ### 2. openpyxl

-- **Description**: `openpyxl` is a library for reading and writing Excel files in Python.
-It allows you to create, modify, and format Excel spreadsheets.
-This library supports various features such as styling, adding charts, and conditional formatting, making it ideal for generating complex Excel reports programmatically.
+- **Description**: `openpyxl` is a Python library for reading and writing Excel files, allowing you to create, modify, and format spreadsheets with features like styling, charts, and conditional formatting.

 - **Installation**:
   ```bash
   pip install openpyxl